pytorch_forecasting.data.encoders.TorchNormalizer#

-class pytorch_forecasting.data.encoders.TorchNormalizer(method: str = 'standard', center: bool = True, transformation: str | Tuple[Callable, Callable] = None, method_kwargs: Dict[str, Any] | None = None)[source]#
+class pytorch_forecasting.data.encoders.TorchNormalizer(method: str = 'standard', center: bool = True, transformation: str | tuple[Callable, Callable] = None, method_kwargs: dict[str, Any] | None = None)[source]#

 Basic target transformer that can be fit also on torch tensors.